pierrotsmnrd/jupyter-auth/README.md

 # 🛡️ Jupyter Auth

-To use this library with GitHub authentication, you need to [create a OAuth app](https://docs.github.com/en/developers/apps/creating-an-oauth-app) and export in your shell environement the client id and the client secret as variable:
+To use this library with GitHub authentication, you need to [create a OAuth app](https://docs.github.com/en/developers/apps/creating-an-oauth-app) and export in your shell environement the client id and the client secret as shell variable:

 ```bash
 export GITHUB_CLIENT_ID=<oauth-app-client-id>
 export GITHUB_CLIENT_SECRET=<oauth-app-client-secret>
 ```

+Set the Callback URL to `http://localhost:8888/login` (assuming you are running the Jupyter Server on port 8888).

 ![](https://raw.githubusercontent.com/datalayer/jupyter-auth/main/docs/source/images/oauth-app-example.png)